Collection Management | Library Policies

 The Library maintains an ongoing weeding project.
-Faculty members may be asked to review items that meet the criteria for withdrawal.
 While no exact formula is used in deciding to withdraw an item, the decision is based on the following questions.

-1. Does the content of the item support current academic programs?
+1. Does the content of the item support the current curriculum?

 2. Is the information current?

 3. Has the item circulated in the past 10 years?

 4. Does the library own multiple copies?